 - Technical stuff is easy for us – Let’s face it, technical side of digital photography, or photography in general for that matter, is not that complicated.
 There’s only a handful of variables (focal length, aperture, shutter speed, ISO, white balance, flash sync speed) which is child’s play compared to what we deal with on daily basis at our regular job, hence we’re not scared of it.

-- It’s rewarding – Because technical side comes easy for us, we quickly pick up and start solving small issues on regular basis.
+- It’s rewarding – Because technical side comes easy for us, we quickly pick up and start solving small issues on regular basis, plus we have the ease of using the rpa tool for the business.
 That certainly feeds our egos and make us feel good about ourselves, a bit at a time.

 - It’s stress relieving – Having something to fiddle with in your hands is a known way for stress relief.
 If you ask former smokers what’s the hardest thing about quitting smoking most of them will tell you that they miss having a cigar/cigarette in their hand.
 When we add previous point into equation (it’s rewarding), we get a great recipe for lowering Cortisol (stress hormone) levels in our bodies

 - It provides instant gratification – We get immediate feedback on our LCD screens, and we can tweak the output right away, which is what we love and do daily at work anyways.